samarth5611/Online-voting-system/README.md

 # Online Voting App

-## User Stories
+## Features

-- share my polls with my friends.
+- Share my polls with my friends.
-- see the aggregate results of my polls.
+- See the aggregate results of my polls.
-- delete polls that I decide I don't want anymore.
+- Delete polls that I decide I don't want anymore.
-- create a poll with any number of possible items.
+- Create a poll with any number of possible items.
-- unauthenticated or authenticated user, I can see and vote on everyone's polls.
+- Unauthenticated or authenticated user, I can see and vote on everyone's polls.
 - As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js)

 ## Getting Started